18F/methods/_methods/hopes-and-fears.md

 This format can be adapted to include other categories.
 For example, asking participants to write down skills and experiences can help contextualize each person’s place in the group.

 <section class="method--section method--section--18f-example" markdown="1" >

 ## Example

-- <a href="https://18f.gsa.gov/2016/10/25/three-small-steps-you-can-take-to-reboot-agile-in-your-organization/" class="usa-link">"Three small steps you can take to reboot agile in your organization — 18F Blog"</a>
+- <a href="https://18f.gsa.gov/2016/10/25/three-small-steps-you-can-take-to-reboot-agile-in-your-organization/" class="usa-link">Three small steps you can take to reboot agile in your organization — 18F Blog</a>

 </section>